duncanbradley/thesis/conclusion.md

 I like the idea of study numbers because they have the illusion of objectivity and trustworthiness, which decreases likelihood of spotting bias and manipulation.
 They are also more precisely defined than other types of information, which means that we should theoretically all be able to represent them the same - yet this does not happen.
 We are not even always  consistent even with ourselves.
 But bias shouldn’t always be considered a negative thing - it reflects valuable features of our cognitive system.
 The popularity of the ‘chart-junk’ concept also speaks to an instinct that if only we presented data with minimal embellishments, we would show it in its purest form (Kosara, 2016).

+We may say that axis limits *inform* but do not *dictate* magnitude judgements.

 Grice (1975) characterises discourse as essentially cooperative in nature.
 Among others features, ‘quality’ (i.e. truthfulness) is a central aspect of effective communication.